 Both sides and their payment transaction are secure from fraud by insurance and security measurements taken by platform owners.

 The Lessor and Lessee can write a review for each other that will help other customers make a decision.

 Sources of income.
-As a rule, posting a listing on the marketplace is free, while the website takes a commission from each deal.
+As a rule, posting a listing in the website like Airbnb is free, while the website takes a commission from each deal.
 Sometimes, listings can be paid and promoted to the top display to increase conversion.

-There are a number of reasons to start an on-demand office space marketplace now:
+There are a number of reasons to start a real estate marketplace now:

 No inventory risks.
 Unlike more traditional businesses, you don’t have to invest in your own assets or hire a lot of employees.
 The main asset of a marketplace is the community.

 Easy to start.
 It has never been easier to start your own marketplace with the rapid development of IT technologies and increased trust of people with the peer-to-peer relationships model.

 No monopoly.
 It is difficult to deny the dominance of Airbnb in the residential real estate sector with its number of useful features, more than 3 million listings, and their “cultural ideology” that attracts travelers.
 But, even Airbnb has serious competitors like HomeAway, VRBO, Wimdu, and others.
 This means that entrepreneurs who want to build websites similar to Airbnb can find unique features to propose to the market.